Pittsburgh Penguins Foundation: Explorers Series

 In August 2012, the Pittsburgh Penguins Foundation invited children and parents to explore the world through their Explorers Series.
 The CONSOL Energy Center was transformed into a classroom as 500 families learned through education films, demonstrations and hands-on activities.

 Children were encouraged to explore, experience, and learn about Robotics in an exciting venue.
 Future topics for the Explorers Series topics include Space Exploration, and the Environment.

 Signature Events

 Skates & Plates Charity Gala presented by Trib Total Media

 Since 1986, the Penguins have hosted an annual charity gala for the benefit of local children's charities that focus on medical research.
 The events have raised over $5.75 million.

 In 2009, the Pittsburgh Penguins re-organized the team's gala and hosted its signature event, the Skates & Plates Charity Gala presented by Trib Total Media, to benefit the Pittsburgh Penguins Foundation, Mario Lemieux Foundation, and Western Pennsylvania Chapter of the Cystic Fibrosis Foundation.

 Penguins players don tuxedos and pass plates instead of pucks as they greet guests and serve as waiters for the evening.
-Top tip honors and bragging rights are captured by a different Penguins' player each season.

 Along with dinner, the event features a unique silent auction.
 Prizes are also awarded to guests for the top tips (guests’ tips are actually a donation to the event's selected charities) collected by the players.